needo37/filabridge/.github/README.md

 ## Configuration

 The system stores all configuration in the SQLite database.
-No environment variables or configuration files are needed!
+For Docker deployments, you can optionally set the `FILABRIDGE_DB_PATH` environment variable to specify where the database should be stored (defaults to `/app/data` in Docker).

 ### First Run